 Non-communicable diseases like diabetes, hypertension, obesity, and cancer are common in Micronesia, and resources to address these issues have been extremely limited.

 Our Wellness Center programs give islanders the resources they need to manage their disease.
-We provide home nurse visits to monitor glucose and other diabetic markers and we assist by arranging doctor's appointments.
-Our teams provide hands-on in-home training on how to manage and improve their lifestyle.
+We provide home health visits to monitor insulin and other diabetic markers and we assist them in getting to their doctor's appointments.
+Our teams of trained community health workers and zone nurses help the hospital to provide the best possible care.

 Creating a Culture of Wellness

 A lack of health education and poor access to healthy food options have resulted in a populace that has not been able to advocate for their health, exercise effectively, or eat well.

-A major focus of the Canvasback Wellness Center, which was established on the atoll of Majuro and targets pre-diabetes and diabetes alike in their communities.
+The Canvasback Wellness Center in partnership with local agencies was established on the atoll of Majuro and targets pre-diabetes and diabetes alike in their communities.
 With our CDC certified lifestyle coaches, we aim to prevent and reverse the effects of diabetes through lifestyle change.
-True health comes by educating the people that nutritious food and exercise will totally alter ones life--for the better.
-Trained Wellness teams visit neighborhoods monitoring blood glucose levels, heart rate and blood pressure, and then provide counsel to reverse their health issues.
+True health comes by educating the people that nutritious food and exercise will totally alter one's life--for the better.
 Because of the Wellness Center, island nations are realizing that diabetes is reversible.
 They too are now seeking the help of Canvasback.
+Read more.

 HOW WE MEASURE IMPACT

 Seven super teams provided medical specialty services to the people of Micronesia in 2019.
-Each mission trip ran for two-weeks.
+Mission trips typically run for two weeks.

-Canvasback provides many services while on island.
+Canvasback provides many critical services while on island.
 Consultations, surgeries, clinic procedures, physical therapy, eyeglasses, laser treatments, audiology testing, hearing aids, dental procedures and prosthetics, pap smears and pathology readings.
 While in the field, Super Teams also focus on providing continuing education for local health care providers.

-Teaching multiple intervention programs per year, our Wellness Center located in the Marshall Islands provides resources and information to prevent and reverse the effects of diabetes on the island of Majuro and surrounding islands.
+Teaching multiple intervention programs per year, our Wellness Center, located in the Marshall Islands, provides resources and information to prevent and reverse the effects of diabetes.
 In the Marshall Islands the average rate of diabetes is 25% among adults.
 These life-changing programs also help to reverse heart disease and lower the potential for stroke.

 The Wellness Center on the island of Majuro is reaching over 1,000 children in 8 public schools with our custom designed education programs that focuses on exercise, nutrition and diabetes education.
-Every year, we add curriculum for a new grade level.
+Every year, we seek to improve curriculum for the children in the island schools.
 These programs also help to improve the overall health of the students' families.